Koopssus: Commandant

 According to the appendix of President Regulation Number 42 of 2019 stipulates that the Commandant of the Koopssus TNI (Dankoopssus TNI) should be a two-star general, while the Deputy Commandant of the Koopssus TNI (Wadankoopssus TNI) should be a one-star general.
-Brigadier General Rochadi was promoted to Major General and appointed on 30 July 2019 as the unit's first Commandant.
+Brigadier General Rochadi was appointed on 30 July 2019 and promoted to Major General as the unit's first Commandant.